bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 4-6.</b> Our three colour palettes</i></small></small></p>

-Next, we're going to randomly select one of these palettes and store it in a variable that we can call on later.
+<p>Next, we're going to randomly select one of these palettes and store it
+in a variable that we can call on later.</p>

 <pre>
 // <i>Pick a random palette.</i>
 let pickedPalette = Gen.random(palettes);
 </pre>

-Now on to our grid variables.
-You can leave this as they were from the last sketch, but I'm not going to randomize the gridSize or spacing this time, as I want to place the emphasis on other randomized elements of the sketch.
+<p>Now on to our grid variables.
+You can leave this as they were from the
+last sketch, but I'm not going to randomize the gridSize or spacing this time, as I want to place the emphasis on other randomized elements of the sketch.</p>

 <pre>
 let gridSize = 600;